 Packing Suggestions for Iceland

 The items below are hardly a complete packing list, just a series of suggestions and reminders.

-Bathing Suit Yes, even in winter.
-Icelanders love their geothermal pools and hot tubs year-round, and so should you.
+Bathing Suit: Yes, even in winter.
+Icelanders love their geothermal pools and hot tubs year-round.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.